metromake/github-collaboration-test/git-basics.md

 ## Git

 - Development started By Linus Torvalds 2005
-- Created for Linux kernel development
+- Created initially for Linux kernel development
+- The Stupid Content Tracker
 - Distributed System
-- Can be used locally
+- Content agnostic: can be used for anykind of files
+  - with some restrictions
+  - full functionality for plain text files
--> remote server not mandatory
+- Is used locally (remote server not mandatory)

 ![arch image](images/git-arch.png)